Why Run an Influencer Marketing Campaign for Your App?

 When dealing with influencer media itself, be sure to prepare and specify promotion guidelines in advance for describing and highlighting key product terms and features.
 The shorter an ad insertion in a blogger’s Youtube video, for example, the better the linked campaign’s performance, with a recommended ad length of around 30-60 seconds.
 It is also important to add clear and direct motivators for the audience and attractive bonuses for new users.

 Despite a rigorous pre-production stage, the campaign manager must remain adaptable to unexpected changes after the launch.
 Keep in mind time zone differences when working with multiple regions, and always prepare for technical issues that may occur on the influencer’s end.
-Lastly, do not neglect the main essence of the campaign – check the tracking link and make sure it is working properly before releasing it!
+Lastly, do not neglect the main essence of the campaign – check the attribution link and make sure it is working properly before releasing it!

-When choosing a method for measuring results, you will need to determine the key metric in advance, as scenarios will differ based on the end point of communication.
+When choosing a method for measuring results, you will need to determine the key metric in advance, as scenarios will differ based on the endpoint of communication.
 Predict both worst-case and best-case scenarios.

 Based on our experience, the approximate statistics are a CTR between 0.3-5% and CR ranging from 20% to 50%.
-Keep in mind that about 20-70% of tracked actions turn into organic traffic.
+Keep in mind that about 20-70% of attributed actions turn into organic traffic.
 Performance will ultimately depend on the kind of app (game or non-game) and its genre or purpose.

 When making predictions, it is best to focus on the average number of views.
 In other words, consider all views of the posts that an influencer makes over a designated period of time (e.g., one month) and calculate the mean number of views from all data.